ikalchev/HAP-python/README.md

         """
         print('Stopping accessory.')
 ```

+## Setting up a camera <a name="Camera"></a>

+The [Camera accessory](pyhap/camera.py) implements the HomeKit Protocol for negotiating stream settings,
+such as the picture width and height, number of audio channels and others.
+However,
+starting a video and/or audio stream is very platform specific.
+By default, HAP-python
+will execute the `ffmpeg` command with the negotiated parameters when the stream should
+be started and will `kill` the started process when the stream should be stopped.

+If the default command is not supported or correctly formatted for your platform,
+the streaming can fail.

+Because of this, HAP-python has hooks so that you can insert your own command or implement
+the logic for starting or stopping the stream.
+There are two options:

+1. Pass your own command that will be executed when the stream should be started.

+    You pass the command as a value to the key `start_stream_cmd` in the `options` parameter to
+    the constuctor of the `Camera` Accessory.
+The command is formatted using the
+    negotiated stream configuration parameters.
+For example, if the negotiated width
+    is 640 and you pass `foo start -width {width}`, the command will be formatted as
+    `foo start -width 640`.

+    The full list of negotiated stream configuration parameters can be found in the
+    documentation for the `Camera.start` method.

+2. Implement your own logic to start, stop and reconfigure the stream.

+    If you need more flexibility in managing streams, you can directly implement the
+    `Camera` methods `start`, `stop` and `reconfigure`.
+Each will be called when the
+    stream should be respectively started, stopped or reconfigured.
+The start and
+    reconfigure methods are given the negotiated stream configuration parameters.

+    Have a look at the documentation of these methods for more information.

+Finally, if you can take snapshots from the camera, you may want to implement the
+`Camera.snapshot` method.
+By default, this serves a stock photo.

 ## Run at boot <a name="AtBoot"></a>
 This is a quick way to get `HAP-python` to run at boot on a Raspberry Pi.
 It is recommended